rainbownx/Google-drive-install-script/README.md

 # Google-drive-install-script
-This script allows you to install files from Google Drive vis the shell.
+This script allows you to install files from Google Drive via the shell.